Ronasian/pro_readme_gen-RS/Application/README.md

 <a name='license'>

 ## License
-This project is licensed under The MIT License - see the LICENSE.md file for details
+This project is licensed under GNU GPL v3 - see the LICENSE.md file for details

 <a name='ques'>